The Chosen (album)

 The Chosen is the fourth studio album by American deathcore band Enterprise Earth, the album was released on January 14, 2022 through eOne.
 It is the band's first album to feature drummer Brandon Zackey and the final to feature founding vocalist Dan Watson as he would departure from the band on April 12, 2022 after having a premonition of his own death.
-Is it also the band's final album to feature any original members as Watson was the final original member left following BJ Sampson's departure in 2019.
+It is also the band's final album to feature any original members as Watson was the final original member left following BJ Sampson's departure in 2019.
 An instrumental version of the album was released on September 30, 2022.

 Musical style

 The band would show a more progressive shift in their deathcore sound in this album, taking on other genres such as death metal and progressive metal.

 Promotion

 The album was announced on September 10, 2021 along with the release of the first single titled "Where Dreams Are Broken” and its music video.
 The second single titled "Reanimate // Disintegrate" was released on October 28, 2021 along with its music video.
 On December 9, 2021, the band announced that they have fired their bassist Rob Saireh and released the third single from the album titled "Legends Never Die".
 On July 26, 2022, the band released a music video for the song "You Couldn’t Save Me" which featured new vocalist Travis Worland, who replaced Watson on May 2, 2022.
 The band would accompany the album with a summer tour with support from Within Destruction, Sentinels and Great American Ghost.
 In late 2022, the band supported Shadow of Intent's tour in North America for their Elegy album with Inferi and Wormhole.